aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/prevent-exporting-hidden-worksheet-contents-on-saving-to-html/_index.md

 {{% alert color="primary" %}}

 You can save Excel workbooks to HTML.
-However, if the workbook contains hidden worksheets, Aspose.Cells by default exports the hidden worksheet contents to the HTML output (_files) directory which contains files such as worksheets, images, tabstrip.htm, stylesheet.css, etc. Sometimes, exporting the content of the hidden worksheets this way isn't appropriate.
-For example, if the hidden worksheet contains images that should not be exported to the _files directory.
+However, if the workbook contains hidden worksheets, Aspose.Cells by default exports the hidden worksheet contents to the HTML output (**_files**) directory, which contains files such as worksheets, images, *tabstrip.htm*, *stylesheet.css*, etc. Sometimes, exporting the content of the hidden worksheets in this way isn’t appropriate.
+For example, if the hidden worksheet contains images that should not be exported to the **_files** directory.

 {{% /alert %}}

 Aspose.Cells for JavaScript via C++ provides the [**HtmlSaveOptions.exportHiddenWorksheet**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#exportHiddenWorksheet--) property.
-By default, it is set to **true** and hidden worksheets are exported to HTML.
+By default, it is set to **true**, and hidden worksheets are exported to HTML.
 If you set it to **false**, Aspose.Cells will not export hidden worksheet contents.

 ```html
 <!DOCTYPE html>